Elijah-Phifer/elijah-phifer.github.io/_news/2024-NRLstart.md

 ---
-title: Started Internship at the U.S. Naval Research Laboratory at the Stennis Space Center
+title: Started Internship at the <strong> U.S. Naval Research Laboratory at the Stennis Space Center</strong>
 date: 2024-08-21 00:01:00 +0800
 ---